OpenChrom/openchrom/README.md

 For user- and developer **documentation**, have a look at our [wiki](https://github.com/OpenChrom/openchrom/wiki).

-Builds for Windows, MacOS and Linux can be found [here](https://www.lablicate.com/platform/openchrom/download).
+Builds for Windows, MacOS and Linux can be downloaded [here](https://www.lablicate.com/platform/openchrom/download).